How to Install FreeOffice on Ubuntu

 Update Ubuntu System Packages

-Before installation, update the Ubuntu system with the most recent package versions.
+Before installation, update Ubuntu packages with the most recent versions.
 Consequently, this eliminates potential incompatibility issues, maintains system stability, and ensures smooth FreeOffice operation.

 Execute the command below to fetch the latest package information: